TaireruLLC/gitbase-web/README.md

-# GitBase Web - 0.0.4
+# GitBase Web - 0.0.5

 ## Latest Updates:
+1. Added a const GitHub API url to reduce redundancy
+2. Added a session timeout (60 seconds)
-1. Added file editing
+3. Made file editing more responsive
+4. Hosted GitBase Web source repo to a site ( https://gitbase-web.vercel.app/ )

 ### Gitbase Web is an extension of the PyPi module by Taireru LLC called GitBase.
 This extension allows the developer to veiw all of their saved data via the web.
 ### Please note that to view said data you **MUST** use a private repo and use a website hosting service such as vercel.